nazzal5448/machine_learning_projects/README.md

 👋 Welcome to my TensorFlow Projects repository!
 This repository contains various machine learning projects implemented using TensorFlow, along with the datasets used and accompanying Jupyter notebooks.
 Each project is organized in a separate directory, making it easy to navigate and explore.

+## Note:
-## Note: Please note that I'm currently learning and I have done all these projects for my practice purposes.
+Please note that I'm currently learning and I have done all these projects for my practice purposes during learning.
 So it may also contain my courses exercises.

 ## 📂 Repository Structure